alhashimphd/Tutorials/R.md

 ## Data Structure

 - vector: hold single type of data
+- matrix: 2D vector
-- list: generic vector, each of its element can be different, list of lists are possible
+- list: generic vector, each of its element can be anything (character list of lists)
 - data frame: table where columns represent vectors
 - factor
 ```